msassak/jschematic/README.md

 # Jschematic

-Jschematic is a JSON Schema v3 Validator for Ruby.
+Jschematic is a JSON Schema Validator for Ruby.
+Its aim is to validate schemas conforming to the most recent version of the JSON Schema draft standard, which today means v3.

-It is currently pre-release software.
-The basics work fairly well, but it is a work in progress.
+Supporting older versions of the standard is not out of the question, but it is not a primary focus of development.

+## Status

 Most of the core schema definition is supported with these exceptions: